fread-ink/fread-vagrant/README.md

 Currently the only tested method for booting into fread is to let the Kindle boot into the normal Kindle operating system and then issue commands via serial console.

-It is certainly possible to boot fread without serial console but this has not yet been implemented.
+It is certainly possible to boot fread without serial console but it would require modification to the kindle's original operating system and has not yet been implemented.

 # Compiling the kernel

 For some reason many of the cross compilers I've tried create a kernel that simply won't boot on my Kindle 4 NT.
-No error messages so hard to debug.
-If anyone has any idea why this could be, please let me know!
+No error messages appear so it's hard to debug.
+If anyone has any idea why this could be please let me know!

 The cross-compilation toolchain built into Ubuntu 12.04 generates a bootable kernel so for now that's what we're using.
 For other parts of the system you can use whichever cross compiler you prefer.

 ## Cross-compile environment using vagrant

 The version of vagrant in Ubuntu 14.04 is a bit old and won't actually work for our purposes.
-If you have a newer Ubuntu then you may be able to just do:
+If you have a newer Ubuntu system then you may be able to just do:

 ```
 sudo apt-get install vagrant
 ```

-If it doesn't work then install the newest version:
+If you get errors when running `vagrant up` then install the newest version instead:

 ```
 sudo bash -c 'echo deb http://vagrant-deb.linestarve.com/ any main > /etc/apt/sources.list.d/wolfgang42-vagrant.list'